LakshmiRadhakrishnan09/Concepts/Terraform/Terraform.md

 terraform state rm <resource_address>:  You can use terraform state rm in the less common situation where you wish to remove a binding to an existing remote object without first destroying it, which will effectively make Terraform "forget" the object while it continues to exist in the remote system.
 Terraform will no longer be tracking the corresponding remote objects.
 Resource will continue to exist in remote system.
 A subsequent terraform plan will include an action to create a new object for each of the "forgotten" instances. terraform state mv <resource_address> : You can use terraform state mv in the less common situation where you wish to retain an existing remote object but track it as a different resource instance address in Terraform, such as if you have renamed a resource block or you have moved it into a different module in your configuration.

+Running a terraform state list does not cause Terraform to refresh its state.
+This command simply reads the state file but it will not modify it.

 More Commands
 --------------